droish/debi-basic-auth-app-test/README.md

 ## Notes

 - **If using a real device:**
-  Update all backend URLs in the frontend code from `localhost` to your computer's local IP (e.g., `http://192.168.1.100:5000`).
+  Update all backend URLs in the frontend code from current written IP to your computer's local IP (e.g., `http://192.168.1.100:5000`).
 - **CORS:**
   The backend is configured to allow requests from the Expo frontend.
 - **User List Endpoint (Development Only):**